 Of course, if you have any questions about documentation or the documentation process, we are always here to help, so feel free to reach out at any time to email@example.com.

 We currently accept documentation via a secure link where you will be able to upload scanned copies of your documentation from your device.
-To access the link to submit documentation, please email us at firstname.lastname@example.org.
+To get the link where you can submit documentation, please email us at firstname.lastname@example.org.
 For the security of your medical information, please do not submit any documentation by email.